engineyard/ey-cloud-recipes/cookbooks/riaksearch/README.md

 * Lastly, Words of Wisdom from Basho themselves.

-> you should look at the ring ready command and make it returns 0 before adding the next node
+> you should look at the ring ready command and make sure it returns 0 before adding additional nodes.

-> if you try and do more than 4 or 5 nodes the gossip is a little heavy for ec2 right now
-> and sometimes it takes a minute or two to converge the ring
-> changing the gossip interval in the conf alleviates this somewhat
+> If you try and do more than 4 or 5 nodes the gossip is a little heavy for ec2 right now and sometimes it takes a minute or two to converge the ring changing the gossip interval in the conf alleviates this somewhat

 Dependencies
 --------